cuwip-nyc/cuwip-nyc.github.io/speakers.md

 order: 5
 ---

+# Speakers

-We're still putting together our plenary, workshop, and panel speaker list.
+We are still putting together our plenary, workshop, and panel speaker list.
 Stay tuned.